gallettilance/gallettilance.github.io/final_project.md

 ## Project Check-Ins

 You will need to schedule **two** check-in meetings with all your group members present.
-One meeting in March and another in April.
+One meeting in October and another in November.
 To schedule an appointment schedule a time on [Google Calendar](https://calendar.app.google/vw6eL2sCoouekK4eA). **Note:** All appointments must be made with at least 24 hour notice.

 At your check-in please prepare